video699/implementation-system/README.rst

    $ git clone --recurse-submodules https://github.com/fi-muni-video-699/implementation-system.git

-Next, install the package using Python:
+Next, install the package using Pip:

 ::

-   $ python setup.py install
+   $ python install .

 If you wish to run tests, and build the documentation, use Pip to download additional Python packages specified in the ``requirements.txt`` file: